Huntington Beach Public Library: 1908–09: Beginnings

 Shortly before the city was incorporated February 1909, the possibility of opening a library was brought to the attention of the Board of Trade by two citizens, R. W. Blodgett and Mrs. R. H. Lindgren.
 Efforts of these two citizens aroused the interest of some local organizations and the Huntington Beach Women's Club called a mass meeting on February 15, 1909, to form a library association.

-Library association

 This meeting resulted in a temporary organization being established and Mrs. Blodgett was asked to draw up a constitution and by-laws for the new organization.
 The first board of trustees consisted of Mr. A. W. Everett, Mrs. C. D. Heartwell, Mrs. Mary Manske, Miss Alma Wilson and Mr. A. L. Reed.
 Each member of this board represented a different group or interest in the city.
 Once the Public Library Association was established, friends in the community began giving books and other necessary things and a home for the new library became a problem.
 The board decided to buy an old office building which was to be moved and Mr. Reed guaranteed payment of $50 for the roofless building.
 Mr. S. E. Hearn agreed to allow the board to move the building to a lot at the corner of Walnut Avenue and Main Street for a nominal rent charge.
 Community involvement in the new library was particularly noteworthy during this period.
 During the time the citizens and the library trustees were busy readying the new library the city was officially incorporated and a board of trustees, the forerunner of today's city council, was elected.

-Community involvement

 On June 14, 1909, the president of the Public Library Association, Mr. Everett, appeared before the city board and offered to turn over the library to the city.
 The subsequent agreement called for the city to set aside $300 for the immediate use of the library, to assume its debts and to support the library with tax funds.

 After Mr. Everett's appearance before the board, the city governing body enacted Ordinance 18, which established a public library.
 At this time, the city's board chairman, Ed Manning, appointed the first library board of trustees.
 Members of the first board were Mr. Everett, president; Mrs. Lindgren, secretary; Mrs. Manske; Mrs. Blodgett; and Ida Vincent.